 Undoubtedly the most attractive component of Cash and Counseling programs is the fact that family members and friends can be paid as caregivers of the program participant.
 How this works is the program participant (the individual in need of assistance) hires their family member or friend as their personal care provider.
 Sometimes it is just that easy and other times fiscal intermediaries are required, payroll taxes are due and the family member has to register with their state as a licensed care provider and be subjected to a background check.
 Each state and program has different policies.

-In 2017, thirty-eight states excluded spouses from being hired as caregivers, but twelve states permit spouses.
+In 2018, forty states excluded spouses from being hired as caregivers under their Medicaid programs, but ten states permit spouses.
 Most programs do not exclude the adult children, in-laws or grandchildren.
 In addition, ex-spouses are typically not excluded leading to a rather absurd situation where couples get divorced in order to care for one another.

 Payment rates to the care providers are determined by the program rules or by the fiscal intermediaries.
 Typically, care providers are paid an hourly rate several dollars per hour less than the state's hourly average for home care.

 For more information, please follows the links to the specific programs below.

 Depending on one’s state of residence and the specific Cash and Counseling program for which they are interested, the enrollment process varies.
 If the care recipient is currently receiving Medicaid benefits, families should expect 2-4 months of processing time prior to receiving payments for caregiving.
 Should the care recipient not be receiving Medicaid benefits, one should estimate an additional 45-90 days for Medicaid enrollment to process.